 - paws: The spaces between the toes and the pads of the paws are also places where ticks are common.

-Once you find a tick, you should remove it as soon as possible.
+Once you find a tick, you should remove it as quickly as possible.
 Use tick tweezers to do this.
-You can find instructions on how to properly remove a tick on our blog.
-Grab the tick as close to your dog's skin as possible and pull it straight and evenly out.
-Be careful not to crush or crush the tick as you pull it out, as this can cause it to release pathogens into your dog's body.
+You can find instructions on how to properly remove a tick in our blogs.
+Grab the tick as close to your dog's skin as possible and pull it out straight and evenly.
+Be careful not to crush or squeeze the tick when pulling it out, as this can cause it to release pathogens into your dog's body.

 Tick infestation according to the study

-In the Vienna study, 90 dogs in Austria were examined to see when different types of ticks become active and which parts of the dog's body they prefer.
-The dogs were divided into three groups: 'untreated', 'treated with an acaricide/repellent' (permethrin) and 'treated with acaricide only' (fipronil) and examined for ticks in their natural habitat.
-The number and type of ticks occurring during and outside the shelter were recorded over an 11-month period, and the locations at which the ticks bite on the dog's skin were noted.
+In the Vienna study, 90 dogs in Austria were examined to see when different species of ticks become active and which parts of the dog's body they prefer.
+The dogs were divided into three groups: “untreated,” “treated with an acaricide/repellent” (permethrin), and “treated with acaricide only” (fipronil) and were examined for ticks in their natural habitat.
+The number and type of ticks appearing during and outside of protection were recorded over an 11-month period and the locations where the ticks bit on the dog's skin were noted.

-The favorite places where the ticks bite were the Head, the Neck, the shoulder and the Breast of the dog.
-This distribution on the dog's body was unaffected by the use of medication, although fewer ticks overall (22.5% of all ticks) were found in dogs with protection.
-Interestingly, there were differences in the rate of infection over the year between the treated and untreated dogs.
-The acaricide-treated dogs had a higher rate of infection in April, May, and September, while the dogs in the acaricide/repellent group had a higher rate of infection in March, July, October, and November.
+The favorite places for ticks to bite were: Head, the Neck, the shoulder and the Breast of the dog.
+This distribution on the dog's body was not affected by the use of medication, although overall fewer ticks (22.5% of all ticks) were found in dogs with protection.
+Interestingly, there were differences in infection rates over the year between the treated and untreated dogs.
+The acaricide-treated dogs had a higher infection rate in April, May and September, while the dogs in the acaricide/repellent group had a higher infection rate in March, July, October and November.

-Overall, the study showed that different tick species become active at different times of the year and prefer different parts of the dog's body.
-The use of acaricides leads to a significant (p<0.01) reduction in the number of tick infestations, but does not affect the distribution of ticks on the dog's body.
+Overall, the study showed that different species of ticks become active at different times of the year and prefer different parts of the dog's body.
+The use of acaricides leads to a significant (p < 0.01) reduction in the number of tick infestations, but does not affect the distribution of ticks on the dog's body.